Click here to listen to a reading of this blog:

-Having a hypothyroid patient on your Christmas shopping list can seem daunting, especially if they follow specific diets or avoid certain chemicals, to help manage their condition/s.
+Having a thyroid patient on your gift shopping list can seem daunting, especially if they follow specific diets or avoid certain chemicals, to help manage their condition/s.

-So here I am with a list of ideas for present buying this Christmas season.
+So here I am with a list of ideas for gift giving.
 I hope you find it useful!

 (Pssst!
 If you’re a thyroid patient, you may want to pass this on to your friends and family!)